Jardo-51/user_module/README.md

 * Project `usermodule` provides the core functionality.
 This project can be used with any database model via the `UserDatabaseModel` interface.

-* Project `usermodule.hbn` provides a default Hibernate implementation of the database model.
+* Project `usermodule-jpa` provides a default JPA implementation of the database model.
 You can use this implementation with the core project, or you can create your custom implementation.

 ### 1. Get the user module library

-Clone this projects git repository or download the sources and import project `usermodule` and optionally `usermodule.hbn` into your IDE as Maven projects.
+Clone this projects git repository or download the sources and import project `usermodule` and optionally `usermodule-jpa` into your IDE as Maven projects.

 ### 2. Include it in your Maven project